 Happy Easter!
 The 40 days have come to an end, but not this project or blog.
 The more I got into giving stuff away, the more I realized that these 40 days were simply the first round.
 Although I’ve given many things away, few items will I actually miss.
 To really stretch myself I’ll need to keep pruning and developing a stronger attitude of generosity.
 I’ve decided to try giving one thing away each day for a whole year.
 At first this seemed daunting but then I counted 151 drawers and 228 shelves in our home.
 If I just selected one item a day from these drawers and shelves that would be 379 days – well over a year.
 Even if I don’t find anything worthy of giving away from a particular shelf, I figure I’ve already banked 40 days.
 I believe that if I keep going, I’ll eventually be confronted with letting go of stuff that is not just excess.

-THE FUTURE: It has, however, been time consuming to keep this pace of blogging and taking a photo every day.
-In order not to have my life taken over by this process, I plan to only blog once a week even though I will be choosing something every day.
-I still welcome your feedback and reflections.
-I’m taking the rest of April to disperse my collected stuff to good homes and resume the blog May 1.
+DAYS 40 – 365: It has, however, been time consuming to keep this pace of blogging and taking a photo every day.
+In order not to have my life taken over by this process, for the remainder of the year I will only blog once a week even though I will be choosing something every day.

 To make comments on this post or read previous posts click on Recent Posts at right.